Skip to main content

 }

+In this example, within an infinite loop, when i becomes 5, break is executed, terminating the loop.
 In this way, the break statement is useful when you want to control the loop independently of its condition.

 continue Statement

 The continue statement skips the remaining code in the current iteration and starts the next iteration immediately.
+It is used when you want to skip certain logic under specific conditions.

 Example: Print only even numbers